Are you an aspiring 3D lighting artist?

 (Created by our student Nicolas Balliett)

-What does a typical day look like at an animation studio?
+Specifically, what does a typical day look like at an animation studio?
 In between your lighting work, you get to go to screenings of animated films and do fun stuff at the office.
 Through our work, we’ve attended movie premiers in both New York and Los Angeles.
 (Highlight: That time we had the chance to stand next to Beyoncé.)

 Or like this time when we got to cuddle with a baby kangaroo.